Yelp/security_monkey/docs/jirasync.rst

 Security Monkey will automatically close tickets when they have zero open issues, by setting the state of the ticket to "Closed".
 Likewise, it will reopen a closed ticket if there are new open issues.
 This feature can be disabled by setting ``disable_transitions: true`` in the config.

+Justifying an issue will cause it to no longer be counted as an open issue.

+If an auditor is disabled, its issues will no longer be updated, opened or closed.

 Logs
 ====